Notice Period According to Employment Contract & Collective Agreements

-- Small Business: if the employer as a rule employs not more than 20 employees with the exception of those employed for their own training and the notice period does not fall short of four weeks.
+- Small Business: if the employer, as a rule, employs not more than 20 employees except for those employed for their own training and the notice period does not fall short of four weeks.

-- Mutual Agreement: the employer and employee mutually agree the details regarding the termination of the working contract.
+- Mutual Agreement: the employer and employee mutually agree on the details regarding the working contract’s termination.
 This mutual agreement needs to be in writing and agreed to be by both sides.
-It will outline the conditions of the termination and the two sides can agree on a set date by which time the employee will leave the company.
+It will outline the termination conditions, and the two sides can agree on a set date by which time the employee will leave the company.

 Extraordinary termination allows for an employer to dismiss an employee without the requirement for a notice period.
 This is strictly regulated through acts such as the German Civil Code and the Protection Against Unfair Dismissals Act (in German – Kündigungsschutzgesetz or KSchG) to ensure fairness in the process.
-However, the option is available to employers where an employee has behaved in a manner that permits the employer to consider such a step.
+However, the option is available to employers where an employee has behaved to permit the employer to consider such a step.
 Such behaviour includes:

 - Where the employee has performed criminal actions,

-- Where the employee has misconducted themselves in a serious manner against customers/colleagues and/or management (such misconduct includes (but is not limited to): harassment, assault, fraud, theft and abuse),
+- Where the employee has seriously misconducted themselves against customers/colleagues and/or management (such misconduct includes (but is not limited to): harassment, assault, fraud, theft and abuse),

 - If the employee has breached confidentiality agreements,